Understanding Feline Hypertension: Definition and Prevalence

 Identifying the Causes of High Blood Pressure in Cats

-When it comes to high blood pressure in cats, it is important to know what could be causing it.
+When it comes to high blood pressure in cats, it’s important to know what could be causing it.
 One of the main culprits is chronic kidney disease, which can affect your cat’s ability to regulate blood pressure.
 Another common cause is hyperthyroidism; that is when your cat’s thyroid gland is a little too enthusiastic and produces an excess of thyroid hormone, leading to an increase in blood pressure.

 But it doesn’t stop there!
 Age-related changes can also cause high blood pressure in cats.
 Just like humans, as cats get older, their blood vessels may become stiffer which can make it harder for their hearts to pump blood efficiently, leading to increased blood pressure.
 Additionally, obesity in cats can play a role as well, since extra weight can put added stress on the heart and blood vessels.